oneapi-src/level-zero-spec/include/core/INTRO.md

 The validation layer provides an optional capability for application developers to enable additional API validation while maintaining minimal driver implementation overhead.
 - works independent of driver implementation
 - works for production / release drivers
-- works independent of device type
+- works independent of vendor or device type
 - checks for common application errors, such as parameter validation
 - provides common application debug tracking, such as object and memory lifetime